Join Here | Log In

 In addition to causing certain types of lymphomas and nasopharyngeal cancers, Epstein-Barr virus infection and reactivation are associated with several diseases.
 The genetic variants that increase susceptibility will be covered in the Genotype Report section below.

-While ~90% of adults carry antibodies to the Epstein-Barr virus that causes mono, less than 30% of people actually get the symptoms of mono.
-The immune response and age at which you encounter the virus make a huge difference in who gets mono and how sick you get.
+Although approximately 90% of adults carry antibodies to the Epstein-Barr virus, which causes mononucleosis, fewer than 30% of people actually experience symptoms.
+Your immune response and the age at which you encounter the virus greatly impact whether you get mono and how sick you get.

-If you get the Epstein-Barr virus as a teen or young adult, you are much more likely to have mono from it.
+If you get the Epstein-Barr virus as a teenager or young adult, you are much more likely to develop mono from it.
 Symptoms of mono include fever, sore throat, fatigue, enlarged spleen, swollen lymph nodes, and sometimes a rash.
 Mono usually lasts for 2-4 weeks, but the fatigue can continue for a month or more.[ref]

 Genetic susceptibility to mono:

-Twin studies, one way of determining the heritability of a condition, show that identical twins are twice as likely to both have mono as compared to fraternal twin siblings.[ref]
+Twin studies are one way to determine the heritability of a condition.
+They show that identical twins are twice as likely to both have mono compared to fraternal twin siblings, indicating a stronger role of genetic variants in the symptoms of mono.[ref]

 Reactivation of Epstein-Barr Virus:

-The reactivation of the Epstein-Barr virus moves it from a latent, or dormant, infection to an actively replicating virus.
-Reactivated EBV is implicated as having a causal role in several autoimmune diseases, a couple of types of uncommon cancers, in ME/CFS and long Covid, and possibly in COPD.
+The reactivation of the Epstein-Barr virus moves it from a latent, or dormant, state to an actively replicating one.
+Reactivated EBV is implicated as having a causal role in several autoimmune diseases, a few types of uncommon cancers, ME/CFS, long Covid, and possibly in COPD.

 Let’s take a look at how and why the virus can be reactivated, and then go into the connections with autoimmune diseases and ME/CFS.